eugenia1984/english/free_code_camp_english/05_how_to_discuss_your_morning_or_evening_routine.md

 Conditional sentences often use the word **if to describe a situation that will cause a particular result**.
 They typically consist of two parts: ``the condition (the if part) and the result``.
 For example: ``If you study hard, you will pass the exam`` -> condition: studying hard; result: passing the exam.

+Conditional sentences often use if to describe a situation (cause) that will lead to a particular result (consequence).
+They typically consist of two parts: ``the if clause (condition) and the main clause (result)``.
+For example: ``If you sleep well, you will feel refreshed``. (condition: sleeping well; result: feeling refreshed)

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>  Even